If you’re planning to add some strength training to your cycling routine, kettlebell swings can be one of the best choices you have.

 Speed and Stamina

-Having more strength will definitely impact your speed.
-You have more power, more strength so you can ride faster.
+- Having more strength will definitely impact your speed.
+You have more power, and more strength so you can ride faster.

-But even if you just a recreational cyclist, having more speed means you can get the most out of your workouts.
+- But even if you are just a recreational cyclist, having more speed means you can get the most out of your workouts.

 Strength training is not just the development of power.
 Having properly designed resistance training can lead to longer races.